 ‘Silent’ Heart Attacks Occur More Often Than Originally Believed

-A heart attack is usually associated, as the definition explains, with chest pains that may potentially lead to death however, some heart attacks occur without being detected.
+As the definition explains, a heart attack is usually associated with chest pains that may potentially lead to death.
+Some heart attacks occur without being detected.

-Close to 200,000 Americans are estimated to suffer from ‘silent’ heart attacks each year, that’s roughly 13% of all heart attacks diagnosed annually in the United States.
-These ‘silent’ heart attacks, or non-Q-wave unrecognized myocardial infarctions (UMIs), are often not found due to the fact that they do not cause pain, and do not leave any signs of heart attack that can be found using an electrocardiogram (EKG).
+Close to 200,000 Americans are estimated to suffer from silent heart attacks each year.
+This is roughly 13% of all heart attacks diagnosed annually in the United States.
+These silent heart attacks or non-Q-wave unrecognized myocardial infarctions (UMIs) are often not found due to the fact that they do not cause pain, and do not leave any signs of heart attack that can be found using an electrocardiogram (EKG).

-A new study led by Han Kim at Duke University, examined 185 people, suspected of coronary disease, without history of clinical myocardial infarction.
+A new study led by Han Kim at Duke University examined 185 people who were suspected of coronary disease without a history of clinical myocardial infarction.
 The study found that 35% of the patients had evidence of heart attack and that non-Q-wave attacks were 3 times as likely as Q-wave UMI.

 This new study has shown physicians that heart attacks are occurring much more frequently than ever thought before, but what are some ways you can help avoid a heart attack?